Who was Leonid Radvinsky? OnlyFans owner dies at 43 after batting cancer. Know about his net worth, family, career | Company Business News

 While the company has tried recruiting more mainstream posters, like celebrity chefs and athletes, it remains known for its adult content.

+Radvinsky's fortune rocketed with OnlyFan's popularity during the COVID-19 pandemic.
+He first entered the Forbes billionaire list in 2021.
+At the time of his death, he has more than doubled his net worth to $4.7 billion by March 2026, according to Forbes.

 OnlyFans takes a 20% fee on most subscriptions and content sold on the platform.
-In 2024, the company reported more than 4.6 million creator accounts and some 377 million fans, posting revenue of $1.4 billion.
+In 2024, the company reported more than 4.6 million creator accounts and some 377 million fans, posting revenue of $1.4 billion, the Bloomberg report added.

 Radvinsky had paid himself about $1.8 billion in dividends from the platform since 2021.